eemmikail/hotspot-manufacturers/Aketroniks.md

 <img src="https://akecloud.com/Ake_lora_rak.jpg" width="300">
 * Please let us know:

-* Which security (swarm) element are you using?
+* Which security (swarm) element are you using? \
+We are going to use ECC608 crypto chip.
+For security we open any offer and suggestions.
+Any changes can be made at any time.
+We develop all our products in every field.
+These areas are electronics, web software, phone applications or embedded systems.
+In other words, we are open to developing together by communicating.
 * Which LoRa chipset are you planning to use in your gateway (ie SX1302/03 & SX1250s or SX1301/08 & SX1255/57)
-We recommend you don't use the SX1301 in new designs
+We recommend you don't use the SX1301 in new designs \
+We are planing to use SX1302
-* Where are you sourcing your components from?
+* Where are you sourcing your components from? \
+We have many suppliers in China and we can purchase from European and Asian countries.
+We have not had any problems with supply so far.
 * How many radio modules/ concentrators can you procure?

 ## Manufacturing Information (required)